fortio/fortio/README.md

         Default parameters/querystring to use if there isn't one provided explicitly.
 E.g "status=404&delay=3s"
   -gomaxprocs int
-        Setting for runtime.GOMAXPROCS, &lt;1 doesn't change the default -grpc
+        Setting for runtime.GOMAXPROCS, &lt; 1 doesn't change the default -grpc
-        Use GRPC (health check by default, add -ping for ping) for load testing -grpc-compression
+        Use gRPC (health check by default, add -ping for ping) for load testing -grpc-compression
-        Enable grpc compression
+        Enable gRPC compression
   -grpc-max-streams uint
-        MaxConcurrentStreams for the grpc server.
+        MaxConcurrentStreams for the gRPC server.
 Default (0) is to leave the option unset.
   -grpc-ping-delay duration
-        grpc ping delay in response
+        gRPC ping delay in response
   -grpc-port port
         grpc server port.
-Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the grpc server. (default "8079") -h2
+Can be in the form of host:port, ip:port or port or /unix/domain/path or "disabled" to not start the gRPC server. (default "8079") -h2
-        Attempt to use http2.0 / h2 (instead of http 1.1) for both TLS and h2c
+        Attempt to use HTTP/2.0 / h2 (instead of HTTP/1.1) for both TLS and h2c
   -halfclose
         When not keepalive, whether to half close the connection (only for fast http) -health
-        grpc ping client mode: use health instead of ping -healthservice string
+        gRPC ping client mode: use health instead of ping -healthservice string
         which service string to pass to health check -http-port port
-        http echo server port.
+        http-echo server port.
 Can be in the form of host:port, ip:port, port or /unix/domain/path or "disabled". (default "8080") -http1.0
-        Use http1.0 (instead of http 1.1)
+        Use HTTP/1.0 (instead of HTTP/1.1)
   -httpbufferkb kbytes
-        Size of the buffer (max data size) for the optimized http client in kbytes (default 128)
+        Size of the buffer (max data size) for the optimized HTTP client in kbytes (default 128)
   -httpccch
         Check for Connection: Close Header